 Since all internal transfers from fish farms to unrelated watersheds as well as between watersheds are subject to a licensing system the frequency can be monitored through the management authorities.
 International transfers are on the other hand monitored by the Chief Veterinarian at the Agricultural Authority of Iceland.

-No importations of live salmonids should escape the attention of these authorities.
+• No importations of live salmonids should escape the attention of the Competent authorities !

-5. Enhancement
+5.5.
+Enhancement